tsgates/arch-wiki-markdown/wiki/DeveloperWiki:Package_signing.md

 A timeline for transitioning between some unsigned packages and a fully-signed set of packages must be made.
 This is the responsibility of the developers.

-Allan's TODO list

-Allan has a TODO list with further needed features at User:Allan/Package Signing.

 How signing is implemented in other distributions
 -------------------------------------------------